-At St Mary & St Joseph's we work towards standards of behaviour based on the basic principles of honesty, respect, consideration and responsibility.
+At St Mary & St Joseph's we work towards standards of behaviour based on the basic principles of safety, honesty, respect, consideration and responsibility.

-We expect pupils to:

-Attend school regularly and not miss days without good reason.

-Arrive on time

-Respect all school property (the building and equipment).

-Wear the school uniform

-Show respect for themselves and others

-Avoid swearing, fighting or name calling

-Listen to messages given and do as requested

-Participate in school activities

-Move quietly around the school and avoid causing disturbance

-Keep the school tidy and litter free.
+We expect pupils to: Attend school regularly and not miss days without good reason.
+Arrive on time Respect all school property (the building and equipment).
+Respect the hand washing expectations and social distancing rules for all Show respect for themselves and others Avoid swearing, fighting or name calling Listen to messages given and do as requested Participate in school group activities Move quietly around the school showing the 2m distance rule and avoid causing disturbance Keep the school tidy and litter free.

 These expectations have been discussed with pupils during PSHE lessons and circle times.
 Pupils have been fully involved in drawing up expectations for behaviour within their classrooms.
-Each class has their own classroom behaviour agreement, which has been devised and discussed at the beginning of September.
-A copy which has been signed by every member of the class is displayed in each classroom.
+Each class has their own classroom behaviour agreement, which has been devised and discussed at the beginning of September and revised after the COVID 19 pandemic.
+A copy which has been agreed by every member of the class is displayed in each classroom.